 In Section \ref{boundary} we derived the boundary term for the action.
-Specifically, we give the correct nonlocal Gibbons-Hawking-York boundary term \eqref{GHY} and showed that this cancels the boundary term produced from the metric variation of the bulk nonlocal action.
+Specifically, we conjecture a nonlocal Gibbons-Hawking-York boundary term \eqref{GHY} and showed that part of this cancels the boundary term produced from the metric variation of the bulk nonlocal action.
 In addition, we also give the appropriate counter term \eqref{ct} that cancels the ultraviolet divergence when the metric solution is substituted to the bulk action and the boundary limit is taken.

 Lastly, we have calculated the thermodynamic quantities such as temperature, entropy, and pressure.
 We found that the behavior of temperature versus $L/M$ undergoes a transition from decreasing to increasing as the large black hole evaporates towards a smaller black hole.
 For entropy, we found that it drops to zero as the black hole horizon approaches the cut-off length scale $\mu^{-1}$.
 We derived the boundary actions needed for the dual free energy.
 However, the nonlocal Gibbons-Hawking-York boundary action both contains infrared and ultraviolet (from $\sqrt{h}\sim r^3_\text{B}$) divergences.
 Interestingly, the infrared divergence appears in the boundary dual which is associated with the ultraviolet scale.
 This is the manifestation of the nonlocality of the quantum gravitational correction.
 The infrared divergence most likely comes from the self-interacting gravitons and soft gravitons \cite{Tsamis1995}.
 We leave the investigation of these infinities for future work.